alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

 The most technical part begins after the intersection with the red line.
 There is a steep descent from the Bucura peak and a small section with cables, but nothing too scary or dangerous.

-Once we passed the cable section, we started seeing on our right side the entire ridge of Retezat, all the way to Papusa and Varful Mare.
+Once we passed the cable section, we started seeing on our right side the entire ridge of Retezat, all the way to Păpușa and Vârful Mare.
 In front of us lied the famous Retezat peak.

 <figure>
   <img src="/img/romania/retezat/retezat-panorama.jpg" alt="">
-  <figcaption>Retezat peak on the left, with Stanisoara valley in the middle.</figcaption>
+  <figcaption>Retezat peak on the left, with Stânișoara valley in the middle.</figcaption>
 </figure>

 The trail goes up again after intersecting the blue triangle coming from Pietrele.
 There are 200m of altitude difference between the saddle and the peak, but the hardest part is the terrain made up of huge rocks, some of them a bit unstable.